Mortgage

 5. Outstanding principal amount

 This is the amount you still owe on your mortgage after making your monthly payment.
 Each payment you make reduces your principal, and you can make extra payments to pay off your mortgage earlier.
-However, you may need to notify your servicer in writing that you want extra funds applied to your principal balance.
+However, you may need to notify your servicer in writing that you want the extra funds applied to your principal balance.

 6. Maturity date